atomantic/ml_class/README.md

 # Machine Learning Demystified
 ## a 2-3 hour workshop by Adam Eivy and Jason Lewis

-Curious about machine learning, but don't know where to start?
-This class will get you running with an interactive development environment effortlessly using Jupyter Notebooks.
-We will then demystify machine learning terms, walk through clustering, linear regression, & even play with a neural network.
-Each section of the class provides hands-on experimentation with various machine learning tools and explains how and when to use different tooling depending on the quesion needing to be answered.

-Whether you are a seasoned data scientist, a software engineer, or a novice, this workshop will guide you through the foundations you need to get up and running with machine learning.
+Whether you are a seasoned data scientist, a software engineer, or a novice, this workshop will guide you through the foundations you need to get up and running with machine learning effortlessly using Jupyter Notebooks and Python (no specific experience required).
+We will demystify terms, clustering, linear regression, & play with a neural network.

 **Goal: Getting individuals comfortable with the foundations of what Machine Learning (ML) is and practical application of it.**